Research Using Animals

 locations of animals used in UKHSA.

-Figure 4: UKHSA Locations: Annual UKHSA animal usage over the last 4 years by site.
-Values represent the annual average percentages of the average annual total of 3400 procedures from 2021-2024
+Figure 4: UKHSA Locations - Annual UKHSA animal usage over the last four years by site (Source:UKHSA)

 UKHSA animal statistics.

-Figure 5: UKHSA Species: The percentage proportion of each animal species used between 2021 - 2024.
+Figure 5: UKHSA Species - The percentage proportion of each animal species used between 2021 - 2024 (Source: UKHSA)

 The 3Rs - Replacement, Reduction and Refinement